emil14/solid/ocp.md

 # Open-closed Principle (OCP)

-Imagine we want to add some new code.
-How much of old one do we have to update?
+Imagine we want to add new code.
+How much of the old one do we have to update?

-None of it is the right answer!
+None is the right answer!

 > Software entities should be open for extension, but closed for modification
 >